How to Build a Winter Cat Shelter

 Here are some instructions from Alley Cat Advocates on how to assemble your winter cat shelter from Rubbermaid containers:

-- Cut the doorway six inches by six inches in one of the long sides of the bin towards the corner.
+- Cut the doorway six inches by six inches on one of the long sides of the bin towards the corner.
 Cut the opening so that the bottom of the doorway is several inches above the ground to prevent flooding.

-- Line the floor of the bin with a piece of styrofoam, using the yardstick and box cutter to cut the piece.
+- Line the floor of the bin with a piece of Styrofoam, using the yardstick and box cutter to cut the piece.
 It doesn’t have to be an exact fit, but the closer the better.

-- Cut out a doorway in the styrofoam interior wall where the doorway has already been cut out in the storage bin.
+- Cut out a doorway in the Styrofoam interior wall where the doorway has already been cut out in the storage bin.

 - Measure the length and width of the interior space and place a second smaller-size bin into the open interior.
-This bin should fit as snugly as possible against the styrofoam wall pieces.
-Cut a doorway into this bin where the doorways have been cut into the styrofoam and outer bin.
+This bin should fit as snugly as possible against the Styrofoam wall pieces.
+Cut a doorway into this bin where the doorways have been cut into the Styrofoam and outer bin.

 - Stuff the bottom of the interior bin with straw to provide both insulation and a comfortable spot to lie down.

-- Cut out a styrofoam roof to rest on top of the styrofoam wall pieces.
+- Cut out a Styrofoam roof to rest on top of the Styrofoam wall pieces.

 - Cover the bin with its lid.

-What to Put In Your Winter Cat Shelter
+What to Put in Your Winter Cat Shelter

 You should line your winter cat shelter with straw to help keep the area warm and dry.
-Towels, blankets and newspaper should not be used as they will soak up wetness.
+Towels, blankets, and newspaper should not be used as they will soak up wetness.
 Cats like materials like straw because they can burrow into them to stay warm.

 Do not put a water bowl in your winter cat shelter.
 If it should get knocked over, the interior of the winter cat shelter will become wet and damp.